mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/index.md

 To use the MySQL command line, perform the following steps:

-Start MAMP PRO
+1. Start MAMP PRO
-Start the servers
+2. Start the servers
-Open Terminal.app (Applications -> Utilities)
+3. Open Terminal.app (Applications -> Utilities)
-Type in an hit enter.
+4. Type in an hit enter:
-cd /Applications/MAMP/Library/bin
+   `cd /Applications/MAMP/Library/bin`
-Type in and hit enter.
+5. Type in and hit enter:
-./mysql --host=localhost -u root -proot
+   `./mysql --host=localhost -u root -proot`
-Now you can use the MySQL command line.
-For example to show all your databases with
+6. Now you can use the MySQL command line.
+For example to show all your databases with:

-show databases;.
+   `show databases;`